ClouDesire/docusaurus/docs/approval-workflow.md

 ## Exceptions

-In the *Channel Management* scenario, if a Reseller places an order on behalf of a Customer, by using the specific functionality available on his Control Panel, it becomes automatically effective (no approval is needed).
+In the *Channel Management* scenario, if a Reseller places an order on behalf of a Customer by using the specific functionality available on his Control Panel, the platform can be configured in order to make the order automatically approved.